ebdonato/github-backup-repos/README.md

 Setup the environment variables as follows:

--   USERNAME: your GitHub username
+-   USERNAME: your GitHub username;
--   TOKEN: your personal access token
+-   TOKEN: your personal access token;
 -   REPOS_PER_PAGE: the number of repositories to retrieve per page.
-Defaults to 100
+Defaults to 100.

 Replace `/path/to/local/folder` with the path to the local folder where you want to store backup zipped file locally.